What if every hour you spend manually redacting sensitive data increases the probability of a data breach by 4.7%?

 The numbers don't lie:

 But the real revolution isn't speed or accuracy.
 It's feasibility.
-Manual redaction at scale is so labor-intensive that most organizations simply don't do it, or they do it poorly under time pressure.
+Manual redaction at scale is so labor-intensive that most organizations simply don't do it, or do it poorly under time pressure.
 They take shortcuts.
 They miss patterns.
 They expose PII "just this once" because the deadline is impossible.

 Automation makes thorough anonymization feasible for every workflow, every dataset, every time.
 It removes the excuse.
 It eliminates the trade-off between speed and accuracy.
 It makes data protection the default, not the aspiration.

-And in an era where every AI prompt might contain customer data, every log file might reveal infrastructure secrets, and every support ticket might expose PII.
-Automation isn't just better than manual redaction.
+And in an era where every AI prompt might contain customer data, every log file might reveal infrastructure secrets, and every support ticket might expose PII, automation isn't just better than manual redaction.
 It's the only approach that scales to the volume and velocity of modern data workflows.

 The question isn't whether to automate.
 It's how quickly you can stop the manual redaction work that's burning your team's time while exposing your organization to regulatory risk.